colmap/colmap/doc/tutorial.rst

 and normals maps to a point cloud, followed by a final, optional point cloud ``meshing`` step.
 During the stereo reconstruction process, the display might freeze due to heavy compute load and, if your GPU does not have enough memory, the reconstruction process might ungracefully crash.
-Please, refer to the :ref:`FAQ <faq-dense-memory-usage>` for information on how to reduce the memory usage.
+Please, refer to the FAQ (:ref:`freeze <faq-dense-timeout>` and :ref:`memory <faq-dense-memory>`) for information on how to avoid these problems.
 Note that the reconstructed normals of the point cloud cannot be directly visualized in COLMAP, but e.g. in Meshlab by enabling ``Render > Show Normal/Curvature``.
 Similarly, the reconstructed dense surface mesh model must be visualized with external software.

 By default, COLMAP only computes photometrically consistent depth and normal maps as a trade-off between reconstruction quality and speed.
 For highest